waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Training Logs
 - KIMCHI Training started Turn 6708.
 Current Level: 14 (Turn 6837).
 - Rival: Does not appear on Route 40.
 Previous sightings were hallucinations.
+Marker cleanup in progress.